 Change of Mind = 1 July

-Vacant Places applications can be made through the CAO after results are issued in mid August – Please see link to application form below.
+Vacant Place applications can be made through the CAO after results are issued in mid August.

 For school leavers minimum entry requirements and a points system apply.
 Minimum entry requirements include having GCSE English and Maths at Grade C or better.
 In general, a minimum of two A-levels (Grade C or better) are required for entry to level 8 Honours Degree programmes and applicants for level 7 Ordinary Degree programmes will require at least 1 A level.